mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

   within itself.
 - **Functional correctness across subsystems:** The next step after guaranteeing that each subsystem is correct within itself, is ensuring that subsystems work together as well.
-It’s possible for e.g. both a client app and the backend it talks to to be correct within themselves while not working together correctly in combination.
+It’s possible for, e.g. both a client app and the backend it talks to, to be correct within themselves while not working together correctly in combination.
 - **Visual correctness:** Unit, integration and other kinds of tests ensure correctness but don’t look at an app the same way a real user does.
 An app can